Feb 12th-17th, 2020 in Silverton CO

 Silverton is the place to learn about avalanches and how to avoid them.
 At 9,318 feet, the town located in the heart of the San Juan Mountains, 50 miles north of Durango, Colorado.
 Silverton is surrounded by the best backcountry terrain in Colorado and numerous avalanche paths — a natural avalanche laboratory — providing students with an active and accessible classroom.
-Silverton has been a hub for snow science research, forecasting
+Silverton has been a hub for snow science research and forecasting.

 Our courses are taught by internationally recognized members of the American Avalanche Association (A3), AIARE, and the Canadian Avalanche Association.
 Our instructors include avalanche forecasters, snow scientists, ski patrol, heli guides, mountain rescue specialists and IFMGA mountain guides.
 All have gone through a rigorous training and education process and bring both practical and theory to the the table.
 We take an evidence based approach to avalanche education and you will find the most up to date information in our courses.
 We empower students with knowledge and experience so they can venture into the backcountry safely and confidently on their own.
 We use the latest best practices and snow science in forming our curriculum.

 We use the Pro 2 Proficiencies and Guidelines document as the industry standard guidelines for student evaluation.

 Team leadership in high risk environments